ibm-cloud-docs/openwhisk/deploy_templates.md

 ## Deploying the Get HTTP Resource template
 {: #get-http-resource-template}

 The Get HTTP Resource template creates an Action to fetch an external resource, the Yahoo Weather API, and then returns data.
-The Action is enabled as a Web action, allowing it to be invoked with a URL which is CORS enabled and does not need an authentication key, which is useful for building backends for web applications. **Note**: By default, the `get-http-resource` endpoint is publically available to anyone who may want to call it.
+The Action is enabled as a Web Action, allowing it to be invoked with a URL which is CORS enabled and does not need an authentication key, which is useful for building backends for web applications. **Note**: By default, the `get-http-resource` endpoint is publically available to anyone who may want to call it.

 1. To create a Template, go to [{{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}}](https://console.bluemix.net/openwhisk/), and then click **Start Creating**.